-Staci M. Rollins, JDAssistant Professor of Criminal Justice & Legal Studies
+Staci M. Rollins, JDAssistant Professor, Criminal Justice and Legal Studies

 Unit: Criminal Justice and Legal Studies